Leon-Supr/Leon-Supr/README.md

-### Hi there 👋
+### Hi I'm Leonardo 👋
-Let's see what I can do with this file
+I'm currently a programming student at Tecmilenio.
+I love watches, rc cars and reading.

+Pronouns: He or Leonardo 😄.

 <!--
 **Leon-Supr/Leon-Supr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.